Breathing Black Hole Shadows in Modified Gravity (MOG): Abstract

 \section{Abstract}

-In this paper, we investigate the dynamic phenomenological signatures of a Schwarzschild-MOG black hole shadow perturbed by passing gravitational waves.
-By perturbing the Hamilton-Jacobi equation for photon null geodesics, we demonstrate that the unique field content of MOG breaks the observational degeneracy with standard General Relativity.
-We mathematically prove two distinct, time-dependent signatures.
-First, the massless MOG scalar field induces a volumetric breathing-mode polarization, causing the total apparent area of the shadow to expand and contract rhythmically.
-Second, the massive MOG vector field undergoes quantum vacuum dispersion, arriving at the observer with a predictable time delay.
-The delayed massive-wave sources secondary longitudinal metric perturbations manifest as a sudden, asymmetric translational wobble of the shadow on the celestial screen.
-These dynamic geometric shifts offer a robust observational template for next-generation interferometry to strictly test the existence of massive force carriers and scalar fields in gravity.
+In this paper, we investigate the dynamic phenomenological signatures of a Schwarzschild-MOG black hole perturbed by passing gravitational waves.
+By integrating the perturbed null geodesic equations, we show that the additional scalar and vector degrees of freedom in Scalar-Tensor-Vector Gravity modify photon trajectories in a time-dependent manner, breaking degeneracies with standard General Relativity.
+We identify two distinct dynamical signatures that operate in a strictly chronological sequence.
+Initially, the massless scalar field induces a breathing-mode polarization, leading to a periodic modulation of the apparent shadow area.
+Subsequently, the massive vector field undergoes dispersive propagation, producing a delayed contribution that generates secondary longitudinal metric perturbations.
+This delayed response manifests as a transient, asymmetric displacement of the shadow on the screen of the observer.
+While pure scalar-tensor theories, such as Horndeski gravity, predict similar initial breathing modes, they lack the massive Proca field required to produce the delayed asymmetric response.
+Consequently, this two-stage dynamic sequence serves as a distinctive signature unique to Scalar-Tensor-Vector Gravity.
+Within the strong-field regime of an extreme mass ratio inspiral, these effects produce fractional deviations in observable shadow properties at the level of $\mathcal{O}(10^{-5})$.
+Detecting this chronological separation imposes extreme requirements on both temporal sampling and angular resolution, rendering observational prospects challenging due to the constraints of signal-to-noise ratios and intrinsic astrophysical variability in the emission region.

 \keywords{Modified Gravity (MOG), Scalar-Tensor-Vector Gravity (STVG), Black hole shadow, Gravitational wave polarization, Breathing mode, Massive vector field, Extreme Mass Ratio Inspiral (EMRI)}